Adventure Camp For Ages 12-15*. Fun to the Extreme.

 For starters, you’ll live in a tent the entire time.
 Part of your week will be spent participating in exciting adventures at YMCA Camp Hanes.
 The other part will take place offsite, where new challenges await.

 And, of course, all activities will be supervised by our trained and certified staff.

 So check out each adventure.
 Make your choice, if you dare.
 Then look forward to sharing your amazing story once you’re back home by the pool.

-*Parents: If your 10-11 year old is interested in Rock Climbing or Coastal Adventure Camps, contact Jake directly!
+*Parents: If your 10-11 year old is interested in Rock Climbing or Coastal Adventure Camps, contact Jared directly!

 Pack it up, everybody.
-Monday morning through Wednesday evening, you’ll be offsite in northeastern Tennessee and southern Virginia, where you’ll experience an awesome combination of camping, whitewater rafting and caving.
-And once you’re back at YMCA Camp Hanes, you’ll get a kick out of more fun and challenging activities such as our Budd Family Treetop Village, our Budd Family Shotgun Range and our paintball course.
+Sunday morning through Wednesday evening, you’ll be offsite in West Virginia, where you’ll experience an awesome combination of camping and whitewater rafting with Adventures on the Gorge, as well as, caving with Lost World Caverns.
+And once you’re back at YMCA Camp Hanes, you’ll get a kick out of more fun and challenging activities such as our Treetop Village, our Shotgun Range and our paintball course.
 No prior experience or equipment is necessary.

 Rock Climbing Adventure (ages 12-15)

 This program teaches technical climbing on naturally existing rock surfaces.
 Really tall rock surfaces.
 It includes climbing sessions via day trips to nearby Hanging Rock and Pilot Mountain – plus an overnight camp-out and climb on Sauratown Mountain here at YMCA Camp Hanes.
 Three different sites.
 Three unique climbing challenge.
 Are you ready to try something new that’s both mentally and physically demanding?
 Are you comfortable with heights?
 Okay, then.
 No prior experience or equipment is necessary.

 Coastal Adventure (ages 12-15)